whprocter/RPr-Malcomb-2014/docs/report/RP-Malcomb-Report.md

 **Variable Transformations**

-Eliminate households with null and/or missing values Join TA and LHZ ID data to the DHS clusters
+1. Eliminate households with null and/or missing values
+2. Join TA and LHZ ID data to the DHS clusters
-Eliminate NA values for livestock
+3. Eliminate NA values for livestock
-Sum counts of all different kinds of livestock into a single variable Apply weights to normalized indicator variables to get scores for each category (assets, access) find the stats of the capacity of each TA (min, max, mean, sd) Join ta_capacity to TA based on ta_id
+4. Sum counts of all different kinds of livestock into a single variable
+5. Apply weights to normalized indicator variables to get scores for each category (assets, access)
+6. find the stats of the capacity of each TA (min, max, mean, sd)
+7. Join ta_capacity to TA based on ta_id
-Prepare breaks for mapping
+8. Prepare breaks for mapping
-Class intervals based on capacity_2010 field
+9. Class intervals based on capacity_2010 field
-Take the values and round them to 2 decimal places
+10. Take the values and round them to 2 decimal places
-Put data in 4 classes based on break values
+11. Put data in 4 classes based on break values

-##*Livelihood Zones Data*
+###*Livelihood Zones Data*

 The Livelihood zone data is created by aggregating general regions where similar crops are grown and similar ecological patterns exist.
 This data exists originally at the household level and was aggregated into Livelihood Zones.
 To construct the aggregation used for “Livelihood Sensitivity” in this analysis, we use these household points from the FEWSnet data that had previously been aggregated into livelihood zones.
 The four Livelihood Sensitivity categories are 1) Percent of food from own farm (6%); 2) Percent of income from wage labor (6%); 3) Percent of income from cash crops (4%); and 4) Disaster coping strategy (4%).
 In the original R script, household data from the DHS survey was used as a proxy for the specific data points in the livelihood sensitivity analysis (transformation: Join with DHS clusters to apply LHZ FNID variables).
 With this additional FEWSnet data at the household level, we can construct these four livelihood sensitivity categories using existing variables (Table 1).

-**Table 2: Constructing livelihood sensitivity categories**
+**Table 2:** Constructing Livelihood Sensitivity Categories

 | Livelihood Sensitivity Category (LSC)  | Percent Contributing  | How LSC was constructed  |
 | ------------- | ------------- | ------------- |